What is a sweetheart trust?

 Once it is established, a sweetheart trust is relatively easy to administer.
 Assets placed in a trust do not pass through probate.
 So the surviving spouse can continue to use and enjoy the trust assets without disruption.

 On the other hand, the first spouse to die loses control over the ultimate disposition of the trust’s assets.
 For example, let’s say a husband and wife each have adult children from prior marriages.
 The wife dies first.
 She wanted to leave part of the trust to her children.
 But after her death, the husband amends the trust to leave everything to his children.
 The wife’s children have no recourse, because under a sweetheart trust, the husband is free to alter the trust as he wishes.

 Need Help Making a Michigan Trust?

 There are other legal and tax considerations you should consider before making a sweetheart trust.
-A qualified Portage family trust attorney can help explain your options and figure out the best approach for you and your family.
-Contact the Law Offices of David L. Carrier, P.C., to schedule an appointment with one of our estate planning lawyers today.
+A qualified family trust attorney can help explain your options and figure out the best approach for you and your family.
+Contact Carrier Law to schedule an appointment with one of our family trust lawyers today.